-Our annual Spring Formal and late nighter for the entire high school on Friday, April 28, 2017 is one of the most anticipated events of the school year.
+Our annual Spring Formal and late nighter for the entire high school is one of the most anticipated events of the school year.
 The venue will be announced in March.
 We have a formal dinner and program at one venue, then a chaperoned late nighter until 1 am Saturday morning at another venue.
 The cost for the entire event will be approximately $40 per person.
 Tickets will go on sale the end of March.

 This is a very special Berean family event for the entire high school student body and faculty.
 Many photos and videos of the year’s happenings find their way into our program.
 As always, we have the traditional “roasting of the seniors” by some brave faculty members.
 Because of the “family” nature of this event, we do not permit students to invite non-Berean students as friends or dates.
 Alumni who graduated from Berean and are no more than two years out of high school are an exception to that exclusion.
 Dates are certainly not required, and historically the majority of the students attending do so without dates.